skerkour/kerkour.com/content/blog/living-with-only-two-carry-on-bags/index.md

 <img src="northface1.jpg" height="300"/>

-The 'Backpack' is generally used when relocating to carry my clothes or when the 'frontpack' is not enought.
+The 'Backpack' is generally used when relocating to carry my clothes or when the 'frontpack' is not adequate.

-* 1 Volcom Frozen Chino for formal events (very high quality)
+* 1 Volcom Frozen Chino for formal events (very high quality pant)
-* 1 black jean for everyday use
+* 2 Uniqlo men dry stretch sweatpants for everyday use
+* 2 Uniqlo men dry stretch sweat full-zip hoodie
 * 1 short swinsuit
-* 6 Uniqlo Airsim underpants
+* 7 Uniqlo Airsim underpants
-* 6 Celio socks pairs
+* 7 Celio socks pairs

 it also contains my toilet bag: